 The people “on the side of the road” are counting on us!

-To learn how you can partner with us through one of the “Three Pathways of Involvement”, CLICK HERE.
+To learn how you can partner with us through one of the “Two Pathways of Involvement”, CLICK HERE.

 The mission of the Holy Friendship Collaborative is to inspire the Church in our region to follow the Biblical mandate to meet people in distress wherever they are and extend to them Christ’s redeeming love.
 This can be seen in our efforts to mobilize the Christian community to address addiction.